 Those who apply early will not receive preferential treatment for on-campus housing assignments.

 Nov.
-1, 2014, is our Early Action application deadline for 2015 enrollment.
-This also is the admissions application deadline for merit scholarship and Honors College consideration as well as the deadline to apply for nursing or vet technology.
-We will begin releasing admission decisions on December 12.
+1, 2015, is the firm deadline for merit scholarship and Honors College consideration as well as the deadline to apply for nursing or veterinary technology.

 To meet the November 1 deadline, applications must be complete.
-This includes all required elements of the application, an SAT or ACT test score (with writing) and an official high school transcript.
+This includes all required elements of the application, an SAT or ACT test score and an official high school transcript.